grouprise/grouprise/README.md

 ## Production deployment

 We recommend to use the provided debian package.
-It already comes with a UWSGI config.
+It contains a UWSGI and an nginx configuration file.

+Necessary steps for running the software after package installation:

+* install nginx and UWSGI (being remmomendations of the grouprise package): `apt install nginx uwsgi uwsgi-plugin-python3`
+* enable the UWSGI service: `ln -s ../apps-available/grouprise.ini /etc/uwsgi/apps-enabled/`
+* start UWSGI: `service uwsgi start`
+* copy the nginx site example configuration: `cp /usr/share/doc/grouprise/examples/nginx.conf /etc/nginx/sites-available/grouprise`
+* set a suitable `server_name`: `edit /etc/nginx/sites-available/grouprise`
+    * or remove the `default` nginx site (if it is not in use) in order to let the `grouprise` site be picked irrespective of the requested hostname
+* enable the site: `ln -s ../sites-available/grouprise /etc/nginx/sites-enabled/`
+* restart nginx: `service nginx restart`
+* visit the fresh grouprise instance: `http://localhost/` (or use a suitable hostname)

 ## Contributing